PostgresGUI/website/notes/privacy-policy.md

 ## How Your Data is Stored

-All data used by PostgresMac is stored locally on your device:
+All data used by PostgresGUI is stored locally on your device:

 **macOS Keychain Integration**
 - Database passwords are securely stored in your macOS Keychain
 - This is Apple's built-in secure storage system designed to protect sensitive credentials
-- Only PostgresMac can access these stored passwords, and only with your system's permission
+- Only PostgresGUI can access these stored passwords, and only with your system's permission
 - Passwords are encrypted and protected by your Mac's security features

 **Local Application Storage**